Christian1984/modern-react-with-redux-course/README.md

 - it's also much easier
 - must extend `React.Component`
 - must implement a `render()` method that returns the actual JSX
+- rendering a component and returning different JSX based on state is called *conditional redenring*

 ## The React State System